ATL (film): Plot

-During what seems to be a normal Sunday night at the skating rink, Erin's lies suddenly catch up with her as her father shows up at Cascade and takes her back home.
-The next day she drives to Rashad's house to try to explain herself and apologize but Rashad doesn't want to hear anything she has to say, effectively breaking up with her.
-Feeling betrayed, he then alienates his friends after realizing that Esquire knew about Erin after realizing she was driving the same car sitting in the driveway of John Garnett's house.
-Esquire, feeling guilty about the way he obtained the letter, decides to return it to Garnett, and reveals the truth about himself much to the chagrin of Garnett.
-On the Last Sunday Night, Esquire attempts to make peace with Rashad and he, along with the rest of their friends, pleads with him to attend Skate Wars.

-Rashad initially refuses the offer, but changes his mind after speaking to Uncle George.
-Before he can attend he gets a call from Marcus who is looking for Ant, as he failed to check in after he was robbed of the money he was supposed to use to pay off his debt after his arrest.
-Marcus corners Ant and is about to shoot him but Rashad tracks the two down and after a confrontation Ant is shot in the neck.
+Eventually Rashad finds out the truth about Erin.
+He no longer speaks to his friends, realizing that Esquire knew about Erin the whole time.
+Esquire, feeling guilty about the way he obtained the letter, decides to return it to Garnett, and reveals the truth about himself.
+He also attempts to make peace with Rashad and ask him to attend Skate Wars, the annual skate competition.
+Rashad initially refuses the offer, but changes his mind after speaking to his uncle.
+Before he can attend he finds out that Marcus is looking for Ant and the money he owes him.
+Rashad tracks the two down and after a confrontation Ant is shot in the neck.
 At the hospital, Rashad and Ant reconnect.
-Rashad and his friends make peace as well, each going on to succeed in their endeavors.
+Rashad and his friends make peace as well, each going onto succeed in their endeavours.